 The school carries out an annual review of this policy.
 This includes an evaluation of the extent to which these policies have been effectively implemented throughout the school.
 The school will remedy any deficiencies or weaknesses in child protection arrangements without delay and without waiting for the next policy review date, should any be necessary.
-Staff are invited to contribute to, and shape safeguarding arrangements based on reflection and learning.
+Staff are invited to contribute to and shape safeguarding arrangements based on reflection and learning.
 Staff are invited to contribute to the review of this policy.
-This policy will be updated when and if new updates are shared.